pnnl/Multifidelity_continual_learning/README.md

 }

-# MAS implementation adapted from
+# MAS implementation

-https://github.com/ariseff/overcoming-catastrophic
+The MAS implementation is adapted from https://github.com/ariseff/overcoming-catastrophic

 @misc{ariseff,